 You could reply and say, “It’s so nice that you listened when I mentioned I was trying mindful eating.
 Actually, mindfulness has really helped me in another way…”

-If you do decide to call them out on their comment, try to do it without playing their game.
-Here’s what that might look like: calmly saying that’s not okay and setting and enforcing your boundaries without engaging in debate.
+If you decide to call them out on their comment, try to do it without playing their game.
+This could look many different ways.
+If I choose to reply, I try setting and enforcing my boundaries without engaging in debate (remember, debate argues over boundaries; discussion acknowledges and enforces them).

-Kindness doesn’t mean being a doormat.
-You don’t have to engage at all.
-You could walk away.
-That’s not a rude behavior in that moment, when everyone knows Extreme Mean is being just that.
-If you want, you could do a little transition out of that conversation, but it’s never rude to enforce your boundaries or to expect that you’re treated with respect.
+If you want (or if it feels safer/more appropriate), you could do a little transition out of that conversation, but it’s never rude to enforce your boundaries or to expect that you’re treated with respect.

 But in all of this, I want to remind you: